GSA/fpki-guides/pages/fpki_intro.md

 title: Introduction
 permalink: /
 ---
-Welcome to the **Federal Public Key Infrastructure** (FPKI) guides!
-In these guides, you will find information about the Federal Public Key Infrastructure, including commonly used links, tools, tips, and information for leveraging the Federal PKI.
+Welcome to the **Federal Public Key Infrastructure (FPKI) Guides**!
+In these guides, you will find commonly used links, tools, tips, and information for leveraging the Federal PKI.

 These guides are [open source](https://github.com/gsa/fpki-guides){:target="_blank"} and a _work in progress_ and we [welcome contributions]({{ site.baseurl }}/contribute/) from our colleagues.
 We encourage you to contribute and share information you think is helpful for the Federal PKI community.